tomas-ravalli/product-analytics-framework/README.md

 ### Foundational Analysis (L2·1)

-This is the engine for day-to-day business intelligence and hypothesis validation.
-It uses fundamental statistical techniques to describe the current state of the product and its users, generating **Observational** and **Comparative** insights.
+It uses fundamental statistical techniques to describe the current state of the product and its users, generating *Observational* and *Comparative* insights.

 <p align="center">
   <img src="./assets/foundational-analysis.png" alt="product analytics framework" width="800">